 Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

-What are Chinese gardens?
+What Are Chinese Gardens?

 Classical Chinese gardens are places for nobles and literati to relax and communicate with nature.

-In Shang (1600 BC — 1046 BC) and Zhou (1046 BC — 256 BC) dynasties, nobles would enclose a large area of land for them to hunt as recreational activities, where they also cultivated certain types of animals and constructed buildings to relax.
+In Shang (1600 BC — 1046 BC) and Zhou (1046 BC — 256 BC) dynasties, nobles would enclose a large area of land for them to hunt for recreational activities, where they also cultivated certain types of animals and constructed buildings to relax.

 To Seek Immortality

-Qin Shi Huang (259 BC — 210 BC), the first emperor in China, build three islands in a big lake, which simulated three mountains in the sea on the east that has deities living: Mounts Penglai, Fangzhang, and Yingzhou.
+Qin Shi Huang (259 BC — 210 BC), the first emperor in China, build three islands in a big lake, which simulated three mountains in the sea in the east that has deities living: Mounts Penglai, Fangzhang, and Yingzhou.

 Since then, constructing a lake with three islands had been an important layout that most Imperial Palaces and gardens of China applied.